Updated: Apr 12, 2022

 No. 1: Stable, sustainable, and predictable cash flow

 Firstly, the larger the positive cashflows, all things being equal, the higher the value of your business.
-That being said, without question, your practice must have stable, sustainable, and predictable cash flow in order to maximise value.
+That being said, without question, your practice must have a stable, sustainable, and predictable cash flow to maximise value.
 If your revenue and cash flow are up one year and down the next, this will be a problem.
-A loss of major clients or doing ‘one off’ major projects for clients which are not repeated in subsequent years will impact the value of your practice in the eyes of your future successor.
+A loss of major clients or doing 'one off' significant projects for clients which are not repeated in subsequent years will impact the value of your practice in the eyes of your future successor.
 Presenting your business with stable, sustainable, and predictable cash flows, month after month, year after year will go a long way to helping you maximise the value of your business.

 No. 2: Excellent profit margins